sezanzeb/input-remapper/readme/usage.md

 This is because key-mapper creates a new virtual keyboard and injects numeric keycodes, and it won't be able to inject anything a usb keyboard wouldn't been able to.
-This has the benefit of being compatible to all display servers though.
+This has the benefit of being compatible to all display servers, but means the environment will ultimately decide which character to write.

-Key-mapper only recognizes symbol names, but not the symbols themselfes.
-So for example, key-mapper might (depending on the system layout) know what a `minus` is, but it doesn't know `-`.

-Key names that start with `KEY_` are keyboard layout independent constants that might not result in the expected output.
-For example using `KEY_Y` would  result in "z" if the layout of the environment is set to german.
-Using `y` on the other hand would correctly result in "y" to be written.

 <br/>
 <br/>